 IN THIS GUIDE

 This guide is for print companies interested in learning more about Order Desk.
-If you are an artist who sends your orders to a print company for fulfillment, please see the Getting Started for Artists guide instead.
+If you are an artist who sends your orders to a print company for fulfillment, please see the Getting Started guide instead.

 What Order Desk Does